 First Hour

 Choose a jar to rehydrate your starter in.
 Place the dehydrated starter into the new jar.
-Using distilled water (or water from a water bottle), cover the dehydrated starter with water.
+Pour water into the jar and cover the dehydrated starter with water.
 The water should just cover the dehydrated starter.
 Keep the temperature at 78-80 degrees Fahrenheit.
 Read here for why temperature is so important to sourdough.

 1-4 Hours